Jzukas125/Obsidian-Notes/CyberSecruity/Web Dev/PHP Tutorial.md

 The code above is quite simple although it does not include any validation.
 You need to validate form data to protect your script from malicious code.

+<h3> GET vs. POST </h3>
+Both GET and POST request create an array.
+This array holds key/value pairs, where keys are the names of the form controls and values are the input data from the user.

+Both Get and POST are treated as $_GET and $_POST.
+These are superglobals, which means that theey are always accessible, regardless of scope - and you can access them from any function, class or file without to do anything special.